Sweta98-byte/Sweta98-byte/README.md

 ### ⚡ A little about me

-> I enjoy turning complex problems into simple, scalable solutions — and lately, teaching AI agents how to do the same. 🤖
+> I love exploring new technologies. 🤖

 ---

-⭐ **If you find something interesting in my repositories, feel free to star it!**
+⭐ **If you find something interesting to talk, feel free to recah out1**